-Attai Chen is informed by the faded hues of his native Israel, as well as the saturated colors of his present home in Germany.
-Exploring polarities in both mind and matter, Chen treats raw materials as if encountering them for the first time, without preconception.
-He utilizes cast-offs, carved wood, layered paper, silver, paint, and graphite, to express his purposeful, substance-based aesthetic, which includes both jewelry and sculptural reliefs.
+Attai Chen (1979-2023) was informed by the faded hues of his native Israel, as well as the saturated colors of his home in Germany.
+Exploring polarities in both mind and matter, Chen treated raw materials as if encountering them for the first time, without preconceptions.
+He utilized cast-offs, carved wood, layered paper, silver, paint, and graphite, to express his purposeful, substance-based aesthetic, which includes both jewelry and sculptural reliefs.
 In discussing a brooch by Chen from the collection of Die Neue Sammlung – Design Museum, Munich, master goldsmith Otto Künzli wrote: “It is an impenetrable conglomerate, a rampant form of growth, at once fascinating, alluring, and threatening.
 I see a struggle, pain, and desperation.
 And from deep within, a warm light emerges.”
-Chen’s latest series, A Matter of Perspective, focuses on perception – the way each individual views reality through the lens of his or her own personal “filter.”
-A play on words, the very title asks us to suspend prior judgement about what may constitute the physical.
-With this series, Chen questions the very essence of objectivity, championing instead an ever-changing view of things, time, and space.
-Informed by the multiple perspectives used by Pre-Renaissance painters, Chen offers their scenic fragmentation as a paradigm for numerous viewpoints, as opposed to one-point perspective, which came later—presenting the viewer with a single frame of reference.
+Chen’s series, A Matter of Perspective, focused on perception – the way each individual views reality through the lens of his or her own personal “filter.”
+A play on words, the very title asks us to suspend prior judgment about what may constitute the physical.
+With this series, Chen questioned the very essence of objectivity, championing instead an ever-changing view of things, time, and space.
+Informed by the multiple perspectives used by Pre-Renaissance painters, Chen offered their scenic fragmentation as a paradigm for numerous viewpoints, as opposed to one-point perspective, which came later—presenting the viewer with a single frame of reference.
 “We get the feeling,” states Chen, “that we are looking at a body consisting of independent, self-contained, multidimensional entities in a process of bonding…This ‘incorrect’ representation is more realistic.
 It offers a humbler way of looking at the world around us and the place that we occupy in it.”
 A brooch from A Matter of Perspective was included in Schmuck 2017.